 "What are you doing?
 What is that?"
 Harry pointed to the shaggy wig, with equal disgust and hilarity.

-"Seeing as you're a wanted criminal, you can't exactly stroll around London sans disguise.
-Although, you're welcome to try, I suppose.
+"Seeing as you're wanted, you can't exactly stroll around London sans disguise.
+Although, you're welcome to try.
 I haven't broken anyone out of jail in too long.
-Might be fun to try again..."
+Might be fun to try again."
 Sherlock explained, holding the contents of his hands out for Potter to examine.
 Harry approached cautiously and picked at the wig, holding it by one strand of hair.

 "You expect me to wear this?
 It looks like something furry that expired ages ago.
 Is it muggle fashion now to put dead mammals on your head?"